 Where to stay in Warsaw with teenagers

-You’ll never be short of options for your accommodation in Warsaw.
+Visitors will never be short of options for your accommodation in Warsaw.
 In Warsaw, you find a range of hotels, apartments and hostels.
 You will be sure to be able to find something to fit singles, couples, families and groups on every budget.
-If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Expedia to find the best prices in Warsaw.

 - Mid-Range: This 2-star Hotel Gordon has parking, free Wi-Fi, cable TV and 24-hour reception.
 Family rooms for 4 people, An onsite restaurant serving both Polish and international cuisine.

 - Hostels in Warsaw: Located on the doorstep of the Warsaw Old Town is the Dream Hostel.
 Featuring rooms with ensuites, a tour desk and a communal area with cooking and laundry facilities.
 This hostel is highly recommended.

 If you prefer a home away from home-style accommodation when you travel with teenagers, then an apartment is the best choice for you on your Warsaw vacation with teens.
 There are so many options for singles, families, and budget-friendly options as well.
 Check out the map below to find the perfect apartment in Warsaw for teenagers on your Warsaw vacation with family.

 - The Fredrik Chopin International Airport is located just ### kilometres from the centre of Warsaw.
 The Warsaw Airport is home to LOT Polish Airlines and is serviced by budget airlines including Easyjet and Ryanair.
 Book your flights to Warsaw with CheapOair.